 The Science of Sleep Cycles

-Sleep isn’t just “on” or “off” — it’s a repeating 90-minute cycle that moves through light sleep, deep sleep, and REM sleep.
-Waking mid-cycle can leave you groggy, even if you’ve had enough hours.
-Aligning your wake-up time with the end of a cycle makes mornings feel smoother.
+Sleep happens in repeating 90-minute cycles that move through light sleep, deep sleep, and REM sleep.
+Waking mid-cycle leaves you groggy.
+Aligning your wake-up time with the end of a cycle makes mornings feel smoother and helps you get the right amount of quality sleep.

 Signs You’re Not Getting Enough Sleep

-Your body will tell you long before your calendar does.
-Watch for:
+Your body gives clear signals long before your calendar does:

 - Midday brain fog or irritability